Ready to optimize your finance processes with hyperautomation? Let’s dive in.

 NetSuite is a collection of accounting modules that can be tailored to suit your nonprofit needs.
 The system offers accounts payable and receivable, fixed asset and cash management, tax compliance, and general ledger tasks.
 The AP automation and cloud-based software also offers pricing uniquely catered to each NetSuite client.

-The NetSuite brand offers extensive features that include modules for enterprise resource planning (ERP), a CRM, an accounting solution, human resources functions, analytics, omnichannel commerce, and automation capabilities.
+The NetSuite brand offers extensive features, including enterprise resource planning (ERP) modules, a CRM, an accounting solution, human resources functions, analytics, and omnichannel commerce.
 Additional modules can be purchased to create a custom solution that is typically used by larger nonprofits with an extensive digital infrastructure.

 NetSuite has a higher level of customization than other solutions, which can be incredibly beneficial for nonprofits.
 It can accommodate the unique requirements of different nonprofits and quickly scale as the organization evolves.